DATA-606-2023-FALL-TUESDAY/Madu_Pavani/docs/proposal.md

 10. oldpeak: ST depression induced by exercise relative to rest
 11. slope: the slope of the peak exercise ST segment (downsloping/flat/upsloping)
 12. ca: number of major vessels (0-3) colored by fluoroscopy
-13. thal: [normal; fixed defect; reversible defect]
+13. thal: 0 = normal; 1 = fixed defect; 2 = reversable defect
-14. target: yes or no (1/0)
+14. disease: yes or no (1/0)
-- The variable target which is yes/no would be the target/label in the ML models- target which indicates whether a patient will have chances of heartattack or not
+- The "disease" field refers to the presence of heart disease in the patient.
+It is integer valued 0 = no disease and 1 = disease.
 - Age, Sex, cp(chest pain type), trestbps, chol may be some variables/predictors in the ML models.
 More research is required on the features selction going forward